ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Basics.md

 TCP is meant to send IP packets in an ordered way and there is guarantee that all the packets will be received.
 If any packet gets corrupted during communication there we will get to know in TCP and can be resent.
-Extra TCP header will contain more data related to ordering and evreything else.
+Extra TCP header will contain more data related to ordering and everything else.

 When a client tries to connect with server using TCP then it first it tries to create a TCP connection using handshake.